akhilthomas011/AzureVM_AutoDeallocate/README.md

 # Auto Deallocate Azure VMs

 ## Description
- This repository contains scripts that automatically deallocate a VM when it is not in active use.
+ This repository contains scripts that automatically deallocate a VM when it is not being used by an active user.
 The scripts are completely native and do not rely on any third-party sources.

  ## Approach